 I tried, in vain, to focus on positive thoughts as I dragged myself across the schoolyard.
 I then wondered what I looked like to the school children who were standing around individually or in small conferences.
 In the past, many children have commented on the fact that I smile a lot.
 Today my smile was dejected!
 I remember looking around at some point, wondering if anyone actually noticed it, but every face I saw seemed to reflect what I was feeling.
 (It isn’t unusual to see this.
-Ten weeks into an eleven week term, it’s quite normal for the children to feel fatigue.)
+Ten weeks into an eleven-week term, it’s quite normal for the children to feel fatigued.)

 In retrospect, I don’t know how I coped today.
 Being tired makes a person’s emotions go all over the place.
 Yet, I kept it together.
 I went through eight lessons and one of my break times without stopping once to rest.
-After second break, I had an hour’s invigilation for a test period and two more lessons to deal with before the bell rang for home time.
-Then I sat down to do speech and reading assessment for another hour.
+After the second break, I had an hour’s invigilation for a test period and two more lessons to deal with before the bell rang for home time.
+Then I sat down to do speech and reading assessments for another hour.
 I went through the motions unmotivated, but willing.
 I was calm and in control.

 When I came home, I made myself a quick sandwich and a strong cup of tea.
 I then started marking tests.
-All this was done with great effort and a lot of double checking.
+All this was done with great effort and a lot of double-checking.
 I knew that I was tired, but I ignored what my head and body were telling me to do because I had “work” that needed to be done.
 I knew that once I had finished all the work, I would be able to relax.

 The point is, when I work all the time, there’s no balance.
 This leads to anxiety and depression.
 In the end, I feel tired and defeated.
 It takes so much inner strength to do what I did today, but I think it takes even more inner strength to properly navigate my days so as to avoid imbalance.
 If I could do less to achieve more, I would.
-Unfortunately this doesn’t always work out the way I want it to.
+Unfortunately, this doesn’t always work out the way I want it to.

 My term and my days are well-planned.
-The problem is, the minute an unexpected situation occurs, it becomes the catalyst for disorganising everything.
+The problem is, the minute an unexpected situation occurs, it becomes the catalyst for disorganizing everything.
 It is impossible to stand ready and prepared for these hurdles.